teamnovu/vue-responsive-image/README.md

 1. Clone this repository
 2. Install dependencies using `yarn install`
-3. Start development server using `yarn dev`
+3. Start development server using `yarn serve`

 ### Release